 Medicaid is a joint Federal and state government program that helps with medical costs for certain people with limited incomes and resources.
 Some people with Medicare are also eligible for Medicaid.
 The programs offered through Medicaid help people with Medicare pay their Medicare costs, such as their Medicare premiums.
-These Medicare Savings Programs are:
+These Medicare Savings Programs include:

 - Qualified Medicare Beneficiary (QMB): Helps pay Medicare Part A and Part B premiums, and other cost sharing (like deductibles, coinsurance, and copayments).
 (Some people with QMB are also eligible for full Medicaid benefits (QMB+).) - Specified Low-Income Medicare Beneficiary (SLMB): Helps pay Part B premiums.
-(Some people with SLMB are also eligible for full Medicaid benefits (SLMB+).) - Qualifying Individual (QI): Helps pay Part B premiums - Qualified Disabled & Working Individuals (QDWI): Helps pay Part A premiums
+(Some people with SLMB are also eligible for full Medicaid benefits (SLMB+).) - Qualifying Individual (QI): Helps pay Part B premiums. - Qualified Disabled & Working Individuals (QDWI): Helps pay Part A premiums.

-To find out more about Medicaid and its programs, contact the North Carolina Department of Health and Human Services Center.
+To find out more about Medicaid and its programs, contact North Carolina Department of Health and Human Services Center.

+Method North Carolina Department of Health and Human Services Center - Contact Information

+CALL 1-800-662-7030

+Monday through Friday, 8AM to 5PM Eastern

+TTY 711 or 1-800-735-2962

-Method North Carolina Department of Health and Human Services Center (North Carolina's Medicaid program) - Contact Information CALL 1-800-662-7030 ТТҮ 711 or 1-800-735-2989 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
-WRITE North Carolina Department of Health and Human Services Center 2501 Mail Service Center Raleigh, NC 27699-2501 WEBSITE dma.ncdhhs.gov/
+This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.

+WRITE North Carolina Medicaid

+2501 Mail Service Center

+Raleigh, NC 27699-2501

+WEBSITE https://medicaid.ncdhhs.gov/